mynerva0x13/Ensemble-Star-List-Name/README.md

 ## Overview

-This JSON file provides a structured list of agencies from the **Ensemble Stars** universe, including the units (groups) within each agency and the members of those units.
+This JSON file provides a structured list of agencies from the **Ensemble Stars**, including the units (groups) within each agency and the members of those units.
 It is designed for a small project use case, simplifying the organization and retrieval of character information based on their assigned unit and agency.

 ## JSON Structure